 |Alma Mater:||Southern New Hampshire '99|

-Orlando "Bino" Ranson was hired as an assistant coach at Maryland in the summer of 2010 and is now entering his seventh season in College Park, including the sixth on the staff of head coach Mark Turgeon.
+Orlando "Bino" Ranson was hired as an assistant coach at Maryland in the summer of 2010 and is now entering his eighth season in College Park, including the seventh on the staff of head coach Mark Turgeon.
 During his time with Turgeon, Ranson and the Terps have collected 114 wins, the most in a five-year span in program history.

 "Bino has done an outstanding job in identifying and developing talented basketball players,” said Turgeon.
 “He has strong connections throughout the country and helped expand our recruiting area during our transition to the Big Ten.
 Bino has worked hard and has developed into a very good coach.”